-Most major email providers use engagement based filtering – in other words the more your audience interact with your messages the less likely they are to end up in the spam folder.
+Most major email providers use engagement-based filtering – in other words, the more your audience interacts with your messages the less likely they are to end up in the spam folder.
 People marking your messages as spam is not a good sign as if enough people do this, the servers will consider all emails coming from your address as spam.

 To avoid people marking your emails as spam try to ensure you follow these guidelines:

 - Focus on good quality, engaging content – if your content is engaging, your subscribers will open your emails and your messages will be delivered directly to their inboxes.